valeriangalliat/blog/2023/04/archiving-google-photos.md

 ### 1. Sync phone to computer

-First, I use [Syncthing](https://syncthing.net/) to sync the contents of my phone to a hard drive connected to my computer.
+First, I use [Syncthing](https://syncthing.net/) to sync the contents of my phone to my computer.

 I configure Syncthing as "send only" on my phone, and "receive only" on my computer, and I configure it to sync the root directory of my phone